void-linux/void-docs/src/installation/guides/fde.md

 # Full Disk Encryption

-**Warning**: Your drive's block device and other information may be different, so make sure it is correct.
+> **Warning**: Your drive's block devices and other information may be
+> different, so make sure it is correct instead of copying and pasting directly.

 ## Partitioning